897 words

 By · Solutions Architect · Docker Captain · IBM Champion

-You know that sinking feeling when your Exchange database won’t mount, users are screaming, and logs look like hieroglyphics?
-I decided to recreate that nightmare on purpose.
-Why?
-To see if Stellar Repair for Exchange could actually pull me out of the fire.
+You know the feeling.
+The Exchange database won’t mount, users are screaming, and the logs read like hieroglyphics.
+I decided to build that nightmare on purpose, in a lab where nobody could get hurt.
+The point was simple.
+I wanted to find out whether Stellar Repair for Exchange could actually drag me back out of the fire.

-This post is not theory.
-It’s a war story from a controlled lab - a full walk-through from “let’s nuke the Exchange database” to “back in business without losing a single email”.
+None of this is theory.
+It’s a war story from a controlled lab, start to finish: from “let’s nuke the Exchange database” all the way to “back in business without losing a single email.”

 Why Stellar Repair for Exchange Caught My Eye#

-I’ve been in the trenches with Exchange long enough to know one truth: when a database goes dirty, your weekend is gone.
+I’ve spent enough years in the trenches with Exchange to know one thing for certain.
+When a database goes dirty, your weekend is already over.

 The Test Lab: Building a Realistic Disaster#